Martinus-1453/Martinus-1453/README.md

 - Writing documentation for the exposed scripting API.

 ### 🌐 [CEF](https://g2o.gitlab.io/modules/cef/)
-TBA Chromium Embedded Framework integrated into a Gothic 2 Online module allowing to write game UI in any web technology supported by chromium.
+Chromium Embedded Framework integrated into a Gothic 2 Online module allowing to write game UI in any web technology supported by chromium.
 - Async Squirrel to JavaScript communication and vice versa.
 - Offscreen rendering to engine texture format.
 - Browser integration with Gothic 2 Online Squirrel API.